WOODLAND PARK ZOO-PANTHERA MALAYAN TIGER CONSERVATION PARTNERSHIP

 Sign up for the Show Your Stripes Tiger Team and get updates on tiger conservation news from the field and ways you can help from home or in your community.

 About the Project

 Just over 100 years ago there were as many as 100,000 wild tigers living in Asia.
-Today there are fewer than 3,200.
-In the last 80 years, three subspecies, Javan, Caspian and Bali, have gone extinct, and the South China tiger has not been seen in nature for 25 years and is considered extinct in the wild.
-Tigers range over 13 Asian countries, but only 7% of their original habitat remains.
-Conservationists are focused on identifying and protecting core tiger populations, safeguarding tiger prey, and securing sufficient protected areas and connecting corridors for long-term tiger survival.
+Today there are fewer than 3,200 wild tigers with only 7% of their original habitat remaining in 13 Asian countries.
+Half of all tigers are found in India (the “Bengal tiger”).
+Conservationists are focused on identifying and protecting the remaining breeding tiger populations, safeguarding tiger prey, and securing sufficient protected areas and connecting corridors for long-term tiger survival.

 At the Zoo

 Woodland Park Zoo’s Banyan Wilds exhibit is home to Malayan tigers and other Asian forest animals.
 The WPZ-Panthera Malayan Tiger Partnership is highlighted in the exhibit’s Field House, a conservation action center where visitors can learn how they can take action to join the effort to save tigers before it’s too late.